dask/dask/docs/source/futures.rst

-Queues can also send small pieces of information, anything that is msgpack encodable (ints, strings, bools, lists, dicts, etc.)  This can be useful to send back small scores or administrative messages:
+Queues can also send small pieces of information, anything that is msgpack encodable (ints, strings, bools, lists, dicts, etc.).
+This can be useful to send back small scores or administrative messages:

 .. code-block:: python